RafaelaVP/newsletter-api/README.md

 - Docker
 - Swagger

-## Como Rodar o Projeto
+## How to Run the Project

-1. Clone o repositório para a sua máquina.
+1. Clone the repository to your machine.

-2. Instale as dependências do projeto com o comando `npm install`.
+2. Install the project dependencies with the command `npm install`.

-3. Inicie os serviços de banco de dados e MailHog com o Docker Compose usando o comando `docker-compose up`.
+3. Start the database and MailHog services with Docker Compose using the command `docker-compose up`.

-4. Execute as migrações do Prisma com o comando `npx prisma migrate dev`.
+4. Run the Prisma migrations with the command `npx prisma migrate dev`.

-5. Inicie o servidor com o comando `npm start`.
+5. Start the server with the command `npm start`.

-## Documentação da API
+## API Documentation

-A documentação da API está disponível através do Swagger.
-Você pode acessá-la em `http://localhost:3000/api-docs`.
+The API documentation is available through Swagger.
+You can access it at `http://localhost:3000/api-docs`.

-## Testando o Sistema
+## Testing the System

-Para testar o sistema, você pode usar qualquer cliente HTTP para fazer requisições para a API.
-Os endpoints disponíveis são:
+To test the system, you can use any HTTP client to make requests to the API.
+The available endpoints are:

-- `POST /clients`: Para cadastrar um novo cliente.
+- `POST /clients`: To register a new client.
-- `POST /news`: Para cadastrar uma nova notícia.
+- `POST /news`: To register a new news.

-Para testar o envio de e-mails, você pode usar a interface web do MailHog, que está disponível em `http://localhost:8025`.
+To test the sending of emails, you can use the MailHog web interface, which is available at `http://localhost:8025`.

-## Observações
+## Notes

-Este projeto utiliza o MailHog para simular o envio de e-mails.
-O MailHog é uma ferramenta de teste de e-mail que captura e exibe e-mails enviados pela aplicação.
-Isso permite que possamos ver exatamente o que está sendo enviado sem realmente enviar e-mails para endereços reais.
+This project uses MailHog to simulate the sending of emails.
+MailHog is an email testing tool that captures and displays emails sent by the application.
+This allows us to see exactly what is being sent without actually sending emails to real addresses.

-O banco de dados utilizado é o PostgreSQL, e o gerenciamento das tabelas e registros é feito através do Prisma, um ORM para TypeScript e JavaScript.
+The database used is PostgreSQL, and the management of tables and records is done through Prisma, an ORM for TypeScript and JavaScript.

 ## Contributing